CipherXCoder/LunchLink/README.md

 # LunchLink - Healthy Meals Website

-**LunchLink** is a simple, static website showcasing a service for companies to deliver healthy meals to their employees , built for practice purposes using **HTML**, **CSS**, and **basic JavaScript**.
+**LunchLink** is a simple, static website showcasing a Lunch delivery service for companies, built for practice purposes using **HTML**, **CSS**, and **basic JavaScript**.
 The goal of this project is to practice front-end development skills by creating a visually appealing and responsive website.

 ## Project Purpose